breezeight/nicola_blog/_guides/javascript.markdown

 ### Can we attach handlers to settled promises?

-You can add callbacks with .then before or after the promise has been resolved, and you can even add more than one callback.
+You can add callbacks with `.then()` before or after the promise has been resolved, and you can even add more than one callback.

 These callbacks will be called in the order they were added, but always asynchronously, after the current turn of the event loop.
-So if the promise has already been resolved when you add a .then, your handler will be called immediately, but in the "ascynchronous sense".
+So if the promise has already been resolved when you add a .then, your handler will be called immediately, but in the "asynchronous sense".

 The Promises/A+ spec says: